AD0ND/PCA9539/README.md

 * digitalWrite() same as Arduino

 ## Additional
-The code supports either pinnumbers 0 - 15 or ED0 - ED15.
+The code supports either pinnumbers 0 - 15 (port 0 = 0-7, port 1 = 8-15) or EA0 - EA7 and EB0 - EB7.
 This to stay more or less in sync with Arduino.

+## Data Sheet
+the data sheet for the PCA9539a is available here: <a>http://www.ti.com/lit/ds/symlink/pca9539.pdf</a>